 Takasbank offers the clearing and settlement and CCP services only in the Turkish capital markets.
 We do not have any CCP member domiciled abroad or any clearing and settlement or CCP service we provide to the platforms located abroad.
 We work with the ICSDs resident abroad in accordance with the custody limits allocated by our Board of Directors.
 We work with such institutions on pre-funded basis and there are no intraday or overnight credit transactions executed with them.
-As Bank's global custodians operate in EU, no conflicts of regulation is expected.
+Besides, it is particularly inquired whether kept non-cash assets are protected against legal proceedings by creditors of depository institutions.